Advancing to Candidacy: Qualifying and Dissertation Proposal

 The student must have completed at least three continuous academic quarters in residence at UC San Diego before the dissertation committee may be appointed.

-Each student is expected to complete the requirements for advancement to candidacy for the Ph.D. degree by December 1 of the fourth year.
-International students are expected to complete the requirements for advancement to candidacy for the Ph.D. degree by the end of their 3rd year (by September 1st before the start of the 4th year).
-Interdisciplinary Program students are expected to complete these requirements by the end of Spring quarter of their fourth year.
+Each student is required to complete the requirements for advancement to candidacy for the Ph.D. degree by September 1st before the start of the 4th year.
+Interdisciplinary Program students are expected to complete these requirements by the end of spring quarter of their fourth year.
 A student must have completed 6 quarters of academic residency, of which 3 quarters must be between advancement and the final examination/defense.

 Students not completing the qualifying requirements by the appropriate time will be placed on departmental probation.
-Any student who fails to qualify by the end of the spring quarter of the fourth year of residence will automatically have a hold placed on their account by the Graduate Division.
-Additionally, per Graduate Division rules, students are not permitted to receive financial support from the university or the department beyond their eighth year.
+Any student who fails to qualify by the end of the spring quarter of the fourth year of residence will automatically have a hold placed on their account by the Division of Graduate Education and Postdoctoral Affairs (GEPA).
+Additionally, per GEPA rules, students are not permitted to receive financial support from the university or the department beyond their eighth year.

 Deadlines